-Gervin was a 6x All-Star and 5x All-NBA/ABA selection during the decade who put up 24+ points, 6+ rebounds, and 2+ assists per game, including two straight scoring titles to close out the decade.
-Gervin was famous for his finger roll and seemed to be able to score at will against any opponent the Spurs played against.
+During the decade, Gervin was a 6x All-Star and 5x All-NBA/ABA selection which put up 24+ points, 6+ rebounds, and 2+ assists per game, including two straight scoring titles to close out the decade.
+Gervin was famous for his finger roll and seemed to score at will against any opponent the Spurs played against.

-Frazier was one of the greatest point guards in NBA history.
+Frazier was one of the most significant point guards in NBA history.
 He was a 7x All-Star and 6x All-NBA/All-Defensive selection during the 1970s.
 He averaged 20+ points, 6+ rebounds, and 6+ assists per game during the decade while guiding the New York Knicks to a pair of championships.

-Hayes was an All-Star every year of the decade, 6x All-NBA, 2x All-Defensive, 2x rebounding champion, and NBA champion with the Washington Bullets in 1977-1978.
+Hayes was an All-Star every year, 6x All-NBA, 2x All-Defensive, 2x rebounding champion, and NBA champion with the Washington Bullets in 1977-1978.
 Hayes averaged 23+ points and 14+ rebounds per game during the 1970s, he gets lost in the conversation when people talk about the greatest players in NBA history, but the Big E should always be in that conversation.

-Erving was the greatest player in ABA history and won the 1976 ABA Dunk contest against David Thompson.
 The Doctor was the original Dunk king.
-He was more than just a dunker though and when he moved on to the Philadelphia 76ers his play was dominant.
+Erving was the most outstanding player in ABA history and won the 1976 ABA Dunk contest against David Thompson.
+He was more than just a dunker, though, and when he moved on to the Philadelphia 76ers, his play was dominant.
 The Doctor averaged 26+ points, 10+ rebounds, and 4+ assists per game in the 1970s and was an 8x All-Star and 7x All-ABA/NBA selection.